Last Updated on February 8, 2024 by David

 Do you routinely decline the over-the-counter insurance when you rent a car?
-If you get in an accident and you haven’t purchased the Collision Damage Waiver (CDW) at the rental counter, the company can charge you for the cost to repair the vehicle.
-It can also charge Loss of Use fees to recoup the potential revenue it forfeits while the car is in the shop being fixed instead of out on the road with another renter.
+If you get in an accident and you haven’t purchased over-the-counter Collision Damage Waiver (CDW), the company can charge you for the cost to repair the vehicle.
+It can also charge Loss of Use fees to recoup forfeited revenue while the car is in the shop.
+After all, the time when the car being fixed is lost for the rental company.

 The Car Rental Loss-of-Use Loophole

 If you decline CDW because you believe you are covered through your personal auto insurance or credit card, getting slapped with Loss of Use fees can come as a shock.

 Loss of Use is a murky surcharge, as the laws vary from state to state.
 Some states—including New York and Wisconsin—do not allow rental car companies to charge Loss of Use fees.
 In other states—including Colorado and Texas—there are legal precedents upholding the rights of the rental car companies to charge them.

 The most surefire way to protect yourself is to buy the Collision Damage Waiver (CDW) or Loss Damage Waiver (LDW) sold over the counter, but it will be pricey and may not be the most cost-effective solution.

 Personal Auto Insurance and Car Rental Loss of Use

 Most major insurers cover rental car collision damage but not Loss of Use, the 13News investigation found.
 Call your insurance company and double check rather than assuming you are covered.